magento/merchdocs/src/live-search/rule-components.md

 ## Logical Operators

 The logical operators `AND` and `OR` join two conditions and return different results.
-The operator `AND` always joins the first condition to the second condition.
-As conditions are added, the logical operator `AND` can be used to require additional conditions, and the operator `OR` can be used to add alternate conditions -- up to a total of ten.
-For example, a rule with multiple conditions might state:
+All logical operators used in a rule with multiple conditions are the same.
+It is not possible to use both `AND` and `OR` in the same rule.

-- This condition AND this condition AND this condition...
+### Match Operators

-- This condition AND this condition OR this condition OR this condition...
+The Match operators `All` and `Any` determine the logical operator that is used to join multiple conditions in the rule, and can be used to change the existing operator.

-- This condition AND this condition OR this condition AND this condition...
+- `All` - Uses the `AND` logical operator to join multiple conditions.
-- This condition AND this condition AND this condition OR this condition...
+- `Any` - Uses the `OR` logical operator to join multiple conditions.

-To compose a complex rule, it can help to write it out in advance with indentation to emphasize each condition.
-Then build the rule in and test the result.
+When composing a complex rule, it can help to write it out with indentation to describe the conditions and the associated events that are needed to return the results you want to achieve.
+Then, build the rule and test the result.